Apprenticeship Boost

 Will I have to update the data we send to TEC more frequently?

-There is a monthly template on Workspace2 for providers that have been approved by TEC to deliver managed apprenticeships.
-This needs to be completed fully and accurately, and submitted on time each month.
+There is a monthly template on Workspace2 for TEOs that have been approved by TEC to deliver managed apprenticeships.
+This needs to be completed fully and accurately and submitted on time each month.
 Accurately listing the employer’s name is critical to the data matching and the employers being paid as quickly as possible.

 We are aware there will be timing issues as the Managed Apprenticeships template in Workspace 2 is submitted monthly while the SDR files are submitted three times a year.
 However, we expect that your course enrolment file in the SDR will reflect apprenticeships submitted in Workspace 2 for the prior months.

-If I am a training provider who hasn’t offered Managed Apprenticeships in the past, can I start now?
+If I am a training TEOs who hasn’t offered Managed Apprenticeships in the past, can I start now?

-Information for Providers using the Industry Training Register (ITR)
+Information for TEOs using the Industry Training Register (ITR)

 Apprenticeship Boost runs smoothly when we all work together.

 Apprenticeship Boost provides assistance for employers of apprentices in their first 24 months of training and has been running since August 2020.
-This initiative has seen MSD and TEC working closely with key partners like TITOs.
-We really appreciate the work TITOs have done to date and want to keep you informed about what is happening with Apprenticeship Boost.
+This initiative has seen MSD and TEC working closely with key partners like TEOs.
+We really appreciate the work TEOs have done to date and want to keep you informed about what is happening with Apprenticeship Boost.

 We want apprentices to be retained in employment and training